bbopt/nomad/doc/user_guide/source/Installation.rst

   cmake --install build/debug

-On Windows, all 4 configurations are always build Debug, RelWithDebugInfo, MinSizeRel, Release); the flag CMAKE_BUILD_TYPE can be ignored.
+On Windows with Visual Studio, the ``--config Debug`` must be provided when building the project.

 Use another compiler
 """"""""""""""""""""